spiceai/quickstarts/rds-postgresql/README.md

-# AWS RDS for PostgreSQL
+# AWS RDS for PostgreSQL Data Connector

 Follow these steps to get started with federated SQL query against AWS RDS for PostgreSQL.